All Watched Over by Machines of Loving Grace

 "All Watched Over by Machines of Loving Grace" is a poem by Richard Brautigan first published in his 1967 collection of the same name, his fifth book of poetry.
-It presents an enthusiastic description of a technological utopia in which machines improve and protect the lives of humans.
+In it, the narrator presents an enthusiastic description of a technological utopia in which machines improve and protect the lives of humans.
 The poem has counterculture and hippie themes, influenced by Cold War-era technology.
 It has been interpreted both as utopian and as an ironic critique of the utopia it describes.
 It is Brautigan's most frequently reprinted poem.

 Synopsis and analysis

 Brautigan wrote the poem and eponymous collection between January 17–26, 1967, while a poet-in-residence at the California Institute of Technology in Pasadena, California.
 The poem is 99 words in 3 stanzas, and describes a technological utopia in which humans and technology work together for the greater good.
 Brautigan writes about "mammals and computers liv[ing] together in mutually programming harmony", with technology acting as caretakers while "we are free of our labors and joined back to nature."
 Reviewers disagree whether it should be taken earnestly or ironically.

 The poem is typically understood as a mix of hippie counterculture, with its desire for leisure and a return to nature, with Cold War-era technological visions.
 Brautigan's publisher, Claude Hayward, said it "caught me with its magical references to benign machines keeping order ... [which] fit right in with our optimism over the promise of the computer".
 Digital humanities professor Steven E. Jones described the theme of the poem as "what is now called cyborg identity", and situated it in 1960s California counterculture, with its juxtaposition of hippie values with technology, burgeoning hacker culture, and psychedelics.
 The idea of a technologically enabled utopia was popular in 1960s California, with one strain, exemplified by "All Watched Over by Machines of Loving Grace", described by historian Charles Perry as a post-scarcity "robots will do all the work" leisure society.
 Historian of counterculture Theodore Roszak wrote that it "captures perfectly the much-prized synthesis of reversionary and technophiliac values", while futurist James Lovelock viewed it in an environmentalist light, as "an early, and in some ways accurate" example of the subject of his book, Novacene: "an age in which humans and cyborgs would live together in peace—perhaps in loving grace—because they share a common project to ensure their survival.
 That project is maintaining the Earth as a liveable planet".
 Jones also wrote that Brautigan's use of religious language, in a way that was common among hippies, was "at once ironic and deliberately naive" while also placing the poem in "the American literary-religious tradition".